 Project designed with a group of ELISAVA students

-This research workshop aimed to design a “pop-up” carpet, which was provisionally installed on different public spaces of Barcelona (Montjuic, Sants, San Adrià del Besós, and Ciutat Vella).
-The ephemeral installations aimed to bring the carpets of ancient times, mostly produced with arabic patterns, into the early twenty-first century, with graphic design before modern architecture.
-Each tile was the result of an individual's work to be matched, as the pieces of a puzzle, during the collective performances.
-At the end of the tile settings, the passer-by could discover a carpet to walk or to sit on, while travelling for a change of scenery.
+This research workshop aimed to design a “pop-up” carpet that was later provisionally installed on different public spaces of Barcelona – Montjuic, Sants, San Adrià del Besós, and Ciutat Vella.
+The ephemeral installations aimed to bring the carpets of ancient times, mostly produced with Arabic patterns, into the early twenty-first century, merging graphic design and modern architecture.
+Each tile was the result of an individual's work to be grouped, as the pieces of a puzzle, when working in these collective performances.
+At the end of the tile settings, the passer-by could discover a carpet to walk or to sit on, somehow travelling for a change of scenery.

 Posted: December 22th, 2014